JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * **Instead of build/`make` scripts**, Julia uses "Project Environments" (sometimes called either "Project" or "Environment").
-    * Build scripts are only needed for more complex applications (like those needing to compile, or download C/C++ executables :) ).
+    * Build scripts are only needed for more complex applications (like those needing to compile or download C/C++ executables).
-    * C/C++ code typically target more conventional applications, whereas Julia "Project Environments" provide a set of packages to experiment with particular problem spaces.
-Julia users typically use problem-specific "scripts" for this type of experimentation.
-    * To develop a "conventional" application/project in Julia, you can initialize its root directory as a "Project Environment", and house application-specific code/packages there.
+    * To develop application or project in Julia, you can initialize its root directory as a "Project Environment", and house application-specific code/packages there.
       This provides good control over project dependencies, and future reproducibility.
-    * Available packages are added to a "Project Environment" with the `pkg> add` tool (This does not **load** said package, however).
+    * Available packages are added to a "Project Environment" with the `Pkg.add()` function or Pkg REPL mode.
+      (This does not **load** said package, however).
     * The list of available packages (direct dependencies) for a "Project Environment" are saved in its `Project.toml` file.
-    * The *full* dependency information for a "Project Environment" is auto-generated & saved in its `Manifest.toml` file.
+    * The *full* dependency information for a "Project Environment" is auto-generated & saved in its `Manifest.toml` file by `Pkg.resolve()`.
   * Packages ("software modules") available to the "Project Environment" are loaded with `import` or `using`.
     * In C/C++, you `#include <moduleheader>` to get object/function delarations, and link in libraries when you build the executable.
-    * In Julia, whatever is loaded is available to *all other* loaded modules through its fully qualified path (no header file required).
-    * Use `import SomePkg: SubModule.SubSubmodule` (Julia) to access package submodules.
+    * In Julia, calling using/import again just brings the existing module into scope, but does not load it again (similar to adding the non-standard `#pragma once` to C/C++).
   * **Directory-based package repositories** (Julia) can be made available by adding repository paths to the `Base.LOAD_PATH` array.
-    * Packages from directory-based repositories do not require the `pkg> add` tool prior to being loaded with `import` or `using`.
+    * Packages from directory-based repositories do not require the `Pkg.add()` tool prior to being loaded with `import` or `using`.
 They are simply available to the project.
     * Directory-based package repositories are the **quickest solution** to developping local libraries of "software modules".